Last Updated: July 17th

 Netflix hosts an embarrassment of riches in almost every genre imaginable, and anime is no exception.
 If you’ve never watched any before, or if you’re just worried you might have missed some of the best of what the service has to offer, we’ve got you covered.
-Romance, action, sci-fi, history, or even all of the above — there’s something for everyone on this list.
+Romance, action, sci-fi, history, or even all of the above — there’s something for everyone on the list of best anime on Netflix right now.

 For anyone unfamiliar with the term, “host club” refers to an establishment where female patrons can pay to drink and chat with the male hosts.
 Ouran High School Host Club, adapted from the manga of the same name, centers on — you guessed it — a host club operating out of Ouran High School, and serves as equal parts a parody of the stereotypes rampant in shōjo manga (manga specifically aimed at young women) and a sort of bizarro Twelfth Night, as much of the series revolves around the fact that its female protagonist is initially mistaken for a boy.
 She becomes one of the club’s hosts when she turns out to be a hit with the school’s female student body, though, as is always the case with shenanigans like these, trouble quickly ensues.
 It’s a fun series, especially as it becomes obvious that the show is poking fun at the very tropes it seems to embody.